aws-samples/sagemaker-ssh-helper/README.md

 Don't worry to set it to higher values, e.g. to 30 min, because you will be able to terminate the waiting loop once you connect.

-8. Start the port forwarding script once SSH helper connects to SSM and starts waiting inside the training job:
+8. On your local machine, once the SSH helper connects to SSM and starts waiting inside the training job, start the port forwarding script :
 ```shell
 sm-local-ssh-training connect <<training_job_name>>
 ```